9theWorld9/Navavishkar-in-Google-Earth-Engine/README.md

 Finally, the training and validation data sets were printed to the console for verification.
 Throughout this step, the GEDI L4B dataset was utilized to extract AGB density points, which were subsequently divided into training and validation sets.
 These sets would serve as the basis for training and evaluating the biomass prediction model in the following steps.

+**To know more about this project, read this [Medium Article](https://medium.com/@ansr2510/quantification-of-above-ground-biomass-in-auroville-greenbelt-using-google-earth-engine-3a9a0b5bb8e1).**